kenswolf/sparkify/README.md

     but we only need one for this program)

     * create an ingress rule for the IP address of the computer running the iac code  (note ingress rules for additional IP addresses can always be created on AWS console)

+    * write the host endpoint and the role arn to the config file
+      1. This is done to seperate the boto3/aws-iac code, that determines and writes the host and role arn values to code, from the sql client code, that creates and populated db tables which needs the host and role arn values
+      1. This is done because this project does a lot more than the assignment for which is actually graded, and it is graded using an existing reshift cluster and only the sql client code (create_tables.py and etl.py) is used.
+So that code may not include boto3 code or use the key & secret required to create a boto3 cleint.

 Note that this code uses the boto3 library